Laparoscopic Surgery in Brownsville & Harlingen, TX

 Laparoscopic surgery generally refers to a minimally invasive surgical technique where surgeons perform surgery through several small incisions using a camera to view the procedure on a TV monitor.
 Because of advances in surgical instrumentation and imaging devices, the incisions are considerably smaller than with traditional or open surgical techniques.

-Dr. Carlos A. Barba is a board certified general surgeon who specializes in laparoscopic procedure.
+Dr. Carlos A. Barba is a board certified general surgeon who specializes in laparoscopic procedures.
 Learn more and schedule your consultation at our offices in Harlingen and Brownsville, TX today.

 Benefits of Laparoscopic Surgery